Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 • Relieve impaction.

-An uncluttered, home-like environment reduces the need for physical restraints.
-All areas, both in the home and in a facility, should be free of equipment and obstacles.
-Providing wall rails, grab bars, and transfer poles in rooms, bathrooms, hallways, and common areas promotes independence and reduces caregiver stress and worry.
+An uncluttered environment can reduce the need for physical restraints.
+Hallways, common areas, and resident rooms should be free of equipment and obstacles.
+Providing wall rails, grab bars, and transfer poles in rooms, bathrooms, hallways, and common areas promotes independence reduces caregiver stress and worry.